-- 1. Press the \checkmark button to the OFF position. - 2.
-Press the 🎽 air flow control button. - 3.
-Turn the fan control dial to the desired position. - Press the ^{A/C} button.
-The indicator light on the ^{A/C} button will come on. - 5.
-Turn the temperature control dial to the desired position.

-For quick cooling when the outside temperature is high, press the S button to the ON position.
-The indicator light on the S button will come on.
-Be sure to return the S button to the OFF position for normal cooling.
-The indicator light on the S button will go off.
+- 1. Press the button to the OFF position. - 2.
+Press the pair flow control button. - Turn the fan control dial to the desired position. - Press the A/C button.
+The indicator light on the A/C button will come on. - 5.
+Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the Dutton to the ON position.
+The indicator light on the Dutton will come on.
+Be sure to return the Dutton will come on the Definition for normal cooling.
+The indicator light on the Dutton will go off.
 You may also select MAX A/C for quick cooling.